 absolute Granite Countertops

-With three generations of experience in the St. Louis granite countertop industry, Absolute has the combined expertise to ensure your investment in new granite countertops is handled with the utmost care and respect.
+With three generations of experience in the St. Louis granite countertops industry, Absolute has the combined expertise to ensure your investment in new granite countertops is handled with the utmost care and respect.

 At Absolute, we provide granite sales, fabrication, and installation services.
 This means, we help our customers select the right granite slab, custom cut it, apply the edge detail, and finally install the countertop at their location.
 Our services are available to homeowners, designers, contractors, and home builders; fabricating and installing granite on everything including kitchens and bars, vanity tops, desks, bathrooms, shower walls, Jacuzzi surrounds, and more.

 Customer service is extremely important to us at Absolute.
-In 2013, 2014 and 2015 we earned the Angie’s List Super Service Award, reflecting our excellent customer service.
+For multiple years, we’ve earned the Angi Super Service Award, reflecting our excellent customer service.
 We strive to make the granite selection and installation process as easy for you as possible by keeping a flexible schedule for making selections and scheduling appointments.
 Our showroom is open to the public Monday through Saturday, alleviating most of the scheduling conflicts associated with selecting granite.
 If evenings are better for you, we are happy to meet with you then.

 We offer the finest quality granite from all over the world.
 We work with several wholesalers and importers to offer you a broad range of colors and styles, making our selection virtually endless.